TechItAllServices/TechItAllServices-Main/protocols/Special_Codes/doomsdaycodes.md

 Technicians are immediately dispatched to assess the situation and implement urgent repairs.

-# Code Sapphire - Emergency Shield Activation with 1% Integrity
+# Code 8 - Emergency Shield Activation with 1% Integrity

 Level: 8